 Your first instinct might be to panic.
 Going over budget can feel like the world is ending.
 How will you be able to survive until your next paycheck?

-But before you lose your cool, study these tips for rebounding from a broken budget:
+But before you lose your cool over what to do if you go over your budget, study these tips for rebounding from a broken budget:

 Examine Your Other Funds

 Sometimes when you go over budget, it may be in only a few categories of your budget.
 Maybe you've spent too much on gas, clothes, or entertainment items.
 Maybe you received a higher-than-usual bill on your utilities or had to make an unexpected, expensive purchase.